8.7 Human Senses

 Balance

-The ears are also responsible for the sense of balance. is the ability to sense and maintain an appropriate body position.
-The inside the ear (see the figure above) contain fluid that moves when the head changes position.
+The ears are also responsible for the sense of balance.
+Balance is the ability to sense and maintain an appropriate body position.
+The semicircular canals inside the ear (see the figure above) contain fluid that moves when the head changes position.
 Tiny hairs lining the semicircular canals sense movement of the fluid.
 In response, they send nerve impulses to the vestibular nerve, which carries the impulses to the brain.
 The brain interprets the impulses and sends messages to the peripheral nervous system, which triggers contractions of skeletal muscles as needed to maintain balance.

 Taste and Smell